Linked Account

 for the same end-user.)

-If Your Agentic Application Have a Single End-User
+If Your Product Have a Single End-User

 If your agentic application have a single end-user, or you are building the agent for your own use, you probably only need a single Linked Account